netfoundry/mop/quickstarts/docs/cloud/alicloud/remote-access.md

 The AliCloud image username is "nfadmin".
 Please assign an ssh key when launching the instance, if you wish to access this machine post deployment.

+!!!
+Note
+    **Password Reset**: In order for the password reset function to work, you must reboot the machine afterward the procedure is complete for the password to take effect.

 Read more on the AliCloud documentation [Here](https://www.alibabacloud.com/help/doc-detail/71529.htm)